Hidden Hurt Domestic Abuse Information

 • Stress disorders and/or psychosomatic complaints

-• Accepts blame and guilt for violence
+• Accepts blame and guilt for violence or abuse

 • Socially isolated, eg avoids social interaction, never seems to be alone